The undergraduate internship program in the school provides students with an opportunity to gain experience working in an external organization.

-- To become familiar with philosophy, mission and goals of the unit or agency.
+- To become familiar with the philosophy, mission, and goals of the unit or agency

-- To become aware of unit or agency standards that assures a safe working environment.
+- To become aware of unit or agency standards that ensures a safe working environment

-Students interested in an internship can either self-identify an opportuity or work with the GT Division of Professional Practices to locate an internship.
+Students interested in an internship can either self-identify an opportunity or work with the GT Division of Professional Practice to locate an internship.
 Students can schedule a meeting with an internship advisor via P2D2 www.p2d2.gatech.edu.

 The internship may be performed for course credit or pay (permit required).

-For students interested in graduate studies and/or a long-term career in research, chemistry and biochemistry students may also want to consider the research option under BS in Chemistry or BS in Biochemistry.
+For students interested in graduate studies and/or a long-term career in research, chemistry and biochemistry students may also want to consider the research option under the B.S. in Chemistry or B.S. in Biochemistry.

 Internship Course Requirements:

-- To initiate the internship, the student must complete an Undergraduate Internship Course Approval form including a brief description of the scope of work proposed, the organization name and site for the proposed research.
-The proposal must be submitted to the Academic Programs office, prior to registering for the course.
+- To initiate the internship, the student must complete an Undergraduate Internship Course Approval form including a brief description of the scope of work proposed, the organization name, and the site for the proposed research.
+The proposal must be submitted to the Academic Programs Office prior to registering for the course.
 A course permit will be granted to allow registration.

-- Site safety training has been completed prior to initiating research.
+- Site safety training must be completed prior to initiating research.

 - Students must comply with all organizational policies and procedures during the course of the internship.

-- Students are to following the GT Honor Code, all intellectual property requirements for the organization and engage in responsible and ethical professional practices.
+- Students are to follow the GT Honor Code and all intellectual property requirements for the organization and engage in responsible and ethical professional practices.

-Chem 4695 — Undergraduate Internship (Credit) for Juniors and Seniors
+CHEM 4695 — Undergraduate Internship (Credit) for Juniors and Seniors (Course: Letter Grade Basis)

-Credit earned on audit basis (i.e. pay) does not count towards the total credit hours required for your degree.
+Credit earned on audit basis (i.e., pay) does not count toward the total credit hours required for your degree.
 Additional free elective credit hours should be taken when the internship is conducted for pay.